American Broadcasting Company: Programming library

 ABC owns nearly all of its in-house television and theatrical productions made since the 1970s, except certain co-productions (for example, The Commish is now owned by the estate of its producer, Stephen Cannell).
 Worldwide video rights are owned by various companies, for example, Kino Lorber owns the North American home video rights to the ABC feature film library (along with some lesser-known live-action films from Disney's library, mostly from Touchstone Pictures, Hollywood Pictures and 20th Century Studios).

 When the FCC imposed its Financial Interest and Syndication Rules in 1970, ABC proactively created two companies: Worldvision Enterprises as a syndication distributor, and ABC Circle Films as a production company.
 However, between the publication and implementation of these regulations, the separation of the network's catalog was made in 1973.
 The broadcast rights to pre-1973 productions were transferred to Worldvision, which became independent in the same year.
 The company has been sold several times since Paramount Television acquired it in 1999, and has most recently been absorbed into CBS Media Ventures (formerly CBS Television Distribution), a unit of Paramount Skydance, which owns the competitor CBS.
 Nonetheless, Worldvision sold portions of its catalog, including the Ruby-Spears and Hanna-Barbera libraries, to Turner Broadcasting System (now a part of Warner Bros. parent company Warner Bros.
 Discovery) in 1991.
+Paramount Skydance and WBD are currently in the process of the merger in 2026, effectively bringing together the surviving fragments of Worldvision back under one umbrella.
+According to David Zaslav, the acquisition is expected to close within 6-12 months, pending regulatory and shareholder approval.
 With Disney's 1996 purchase of ABC, ABC Circle Films was absorbed into Touchstone Television, a Disney subsidiary which in turn was renamed ABC Studios in 2007.

 Also part of the library are most films in the David O. Selznick library, productions from their previous motion picture divisions ABC Pictures International, Selmur Productions, and Palomar Pictures International (before its takeover by Bristol-Myers-Squibb) released by Cinerama Productions (films produced by the company themselves are now under the control of Pacific Theatres), their later theatrical division ABC Motion Pictures, and the in-house productions it continues to produce (such as America's Funniest Home Videos, General Hospital, ABC News productions, and series from Disney Television Studios (ABC Signature and 20th Television).
 Disney–ABC Domestic Television (formerly known as Buena Vista Television and 20th Television) handles domestic television distribution, while Disney–ABC International Television (formerly known as Buena Vista International Television) handles international television distribution.